IHE/PCC.SDOH.RSQ/input/pagecontent/index.md

 The purpose of the SDOH Referral Status Query is to provide a mechanism to obtain information about the state of any SDOH services for which there is an existing accepted referral.
+The varied nature of SDOH referrals and the decentralized approaches that are common in community-based services bring out the need for healthcare providers to be able to get an up-to-date status of any social care a patient may be receiving.

 <div markdown="1" class="stu-note">